FAQs for International Students and Scholars

 Yes, you may remain in the U.S. and must continue to enroll in a minimum of 12 units unless the International Center has approved your part-time request.
 We encourage you to take care of yourself and follow advice on how to stay healthy.

-Yes, effective the week of April 6th, the International Student Advisors will host one session per week via Zoom.
+The International Center has continued to host these sessions via Zoom.
 To review times and sign-up, click here.

-International students in F and J visa status are required to be enrolled in a minimum of 12 units.
-The Department of Homeland Security/SEVP is allowing students to be enrolled remotely in the 12 units because the university has decided this is the mode of instruction for the Spring 2020 Quarter.
+Continuing students in F and J visa status are required to be enrolled in a minimum of 12 units.
+The Department of Homeland Security/SEVP is allowing students to be enrolled remotely in the 12 units.
 This is an exception to the normal rules that require that only 1 class (4 units) can be counted towards the 12 total units.
 You do not have to file any special paperwork with the International Center to get this exception.
 Please do remember to enroll full-time (12 units).

-If you decide to return to your home country and plan to return later in summer or fall, you will need to be sure your documents are valid.
-Your re-entry will depend on any travel restrictions or travel bans that may be in place at the time that you plan to return; as well to all immigration and visa requirements.
+You must be sure to have proper documentation for your entry into the U.S. Remember that your re-entry will depend on any travel restrictions or travel bans that may be in place at the time that you plan to return; as well to all immigration and visa requirements.

-If you are enrolled in Spring Quarter and maintaining your visa status, your SEVIS record remains in active status.
+If you have continued to be enrolled and have maintained your visa status, your SEVIS record remains in ACTIVE status.
 While the temporary measures related to COVID-19 are in place, you are maintaining status.
 For that reason, the five-month temporary absence provision addressed in 8 C.F.R.
 214.2(f)(4) will not apply for students who remain in active status.
 Therefore, you will be able to re-enter the U.S. even if you are outside for over five-months.
 If you were not enrolled in the Spring Quarter, this exception does not apply to you.

 Please remember that you must continue to be in F-1 status and have valid passport, visa document and visa.
 Re-entry into the U.S. is always the decision of the officer at the port-of-entry.